diliaur/simple-slider/README.md

 ## Todo

 ### Display
-- [] display - title div slightly shorter than slide div
+- [] display - title div is slightly shorter than slide div
 - ~~~[] nav functionality - select by title on right side~~~
 - [] display - control length of titles and excerpts (ellipsis '...' after max # of characters)
 - [] display - add test to see when title divs are too small (i.e. when the title and date are getting cut off) and use that to